 The Consumer Financial Protection Bureau An independent federal regulatory agency within the Federal Reserve System that is responsible for ensuring consumer protection in the financial marketplace by administering federal financial consumer protection laws. is responsible for consumer protection in the financial markets.
 The bureau’s mission is to make sure all consumers have access to consumer financial products and services that are fair, transparent, and competitive.
 In the first few years after it opened its doors in 2011, the CFPB An independent federal regulatory agency within the Federal Reserve System that is responsible for ensuring consumer protection in the financial marketplace by administering federal financial consumer protection laws. promulgated regulations in many areas, including mortgage lending, loan disclosures (“Know Before You Owe”), appraisals, debt collection, prepaid cards, and student loan servicing.
 As of June 2018, it has collected more than 1.5 million complaints through its consumer complaint system and sought responses from the companies involved.
 Through its enforcement actions, the CFPB An independent federal regulatory agency within the Federal Reserve System that is responsible for ensuring consumer protection in the financial marketplace by administering federal financial consumer protection laws. has collected over $12.4 billion in fines, and more than 31 million consumers have received relief.
 Yet recent actions suggest that it may take a less aggressive role in regulation and enforcement in the future.
 Leadership changes have prompted new priorities moving forward and uncertainty about its future activities.

-All consumers need to be protected when they borrow, invest, or do business with a financial services company.
-Effective consumer protection is vital to ensuring the safety and soundness of financial markets and ultimately the US economy.
-Americans of all ages benefit from stable financial and housing markets as they seek to build financial security.
+All consumers need to know they will be protected when they borrow, invest, or do business with a financial services company.
+Effective consumer protection is critical for the safety and soundness of financial markets as well as the U.S. economy as a whole.
+Americans of all ages benefit from stable financial and housing markets as they build financial security.